Our School Curriculum

 Teaching Reading & Spelling

-Children in Foundation Stage, Year 1 and Year 2 have a daily phonics lesson, which follows the phases and approach of Letters and Sounds.
+Children in Foundation Stage, Year 1 and Year 2 have a daily phonics lesson, we use the Rocket Phonics scheme to teach phonics.

 In Key Stage 2 spelling is taught daily and follows the National Curriculum.
 From this each class has specific areas of focus for each week.
 More information about the spelling rules the children will be focusing on can be found by logging on to the relevant class pages.